What content strategy and technology will leading brands use in 2024?

 Now that you have a general idea of what metadata video is, the next important thing to know is a direct path to finding and viewing it.
 There are a few different methods depending on the type of file and system you’re using, so I’ll go over them all one-by-one.
 First, we’ll look at the ways to view metadata for video files.

-Video files: Using a software system
+Video files: Using a metadata viewer

 The good thing about looking for digital metadata in the age of advanced technology is there are plenty of software systems designed to help you locate and view it without advanced knowledge of computers.
 Of course, not all systems are created equal.
 Here are a few that I’ve found to work quite well.
 Determine which would best suit your personal metadata needs.
+Additionally, video editing software can also be used to edit a video’s metadata directly.

 MediaInfo